 This retro American comfort food spot has plenty of options for your inner child and your actual child.
 The cheese curds are a must, and it’s catty-corner from Nest, so your kids can run out some excess energy before your meal.

 1500 Walnut St.

 The whole conceit of this place is eating like a deranged chocoholic, so of course this is a safe bet for kids!
 This restaurant is offering both lunch and dinner menus, so you can be flexible with your schedule.
 Meanwhile, there is virtually no item on either menu that a kid would turn away.
-Cocoa-dusted waffle fries, burgers, mac and cheese, pizza flatbreads, and obviously chocolate in its many forms all make an appearance.
-Kids will also love the fun experience of making Urban S’mores at the table.
+Cocoa-dusted waffle fries, burgers, mac and cheese, pizza flatbreads and obviously chocolate in its many forms all make an appearance.
+Kids will also love the fun experience of making s’mores at the table at dinner.

 121 S. 13th St.

 What’s not to like about El Vez?
-A menu of tacos and empanadas?
+Tacos and nachos?
 Check.
 Guacamole served in a molcajete with a cute animal face?
 Hey there!
 Fun décor like a wall of skeleton nichos that will remind your kids of Coco, and a motorcycle spinning over the bar for no apparent reason?
 Of course!
 Don’t forget to visit the photo booth before you leave!